Esopog/unsupervised_learning_class/README.md

 # Unsupervised Learning Class - Aula de Aprendizado Não Supervisionado

 This repository is a collection of tutorials for Unsupervised Learning class material.
 More added as classes progress.
+The material is currently in Portuguese.

 ## Topics
 * Introduction to Unsupervised Learning (Introdução ao Aprendizado Não Supervisionado)